entropic-dev/boltzmann/docs/content/reference/03-middleware.md

     single directory relative to the application root.
 -   `filters`: an object specifying [custom filters](https://mozilla.github.io/nunjucks/api#custom-filters) to add to the Nunjucks renderer.
     Object keys are filter names, and the values must be filter functions.
+Boltzmann enhances the default nunjucks behavior here, and allows you to register async functions as filters.
 -   `tags`: [custom tags](https://mozilla.github.io/nunjucks/api#custom-tags) that extend the nunjucks renderer.
 Object keys are tag/extention names, and the values are the extention implementations.
 -   `logger`: ; defaults to `bole('boltzmann:templates')`
 -   `opts`: a [configuration object](https://mozilla.github.io/nunjucks/api.html#configure) passed to nunjucks.
-Defaults to the single setting `noCache`, which is set to true if the app is run in development mode, to support caching in production but livereload in development.
+Defaults to the single setting `noCache`, which is set to true if the app is run in development mode, to support caching in production but live reloading in development.

 * * *